 During a wander in the central Mumbai streets, I entered this single dead- end street, of a residential slum.
 At first I was slowly greeted by people in the street.
 Then I was taken to a courtyard and fed a three course meal.
 After, I was taken to visit the shrine of a young local boy to pay my respects.
 Over the next three days, I would return and photograph the residents.

 In this, and many slums, the mothers and grandmothers sat in the street to watch over the children while the men worked.
 Here sits what may be three generations of family together, chatting and minding each other.
 A young boy shows his mother a funny video on the borrowed smartphone of a friend.
 A makeshift house stands behind them.
+My India travel advisory and activities with these lovely family.

 Senior Motorcycle Mechanic